 We are currently looking for motivated students (UvA or AUAS) who would like to work as committee members within a dynamic international, student-run organization.

 Joining our team as a committee member will allow you to broaden your network, gain experience in working within a professional, internationally oriented organization, get the opportunity to meet people from all over the world and, last but not least: have a whole lot of fun!

 ABOUT THE VACANCIES

 Become part of the ISN Family!
-Apply now!
+Applications are now open!

 Urgent questions, worries or something is not clear?
 Email email@example.com

 International Student Network Amsterdam is looking for students (UvA or AUAS) who would like to run a large dynamic international, student-run organization!

 ISN Amsterdam has started its final recruitment period for this academic year.
 Every new study year, a new board will be responsible for ISN Amsterdam.
 This period you will be provided with a great chance to become a board member and apply for one of our positions.
 A board membership within ISN Amsterdam gives you the chance to develop yourself and get practical experience next to studying.
 Do you think you are able to run one of the largest international student organisations in the Netherlands?
 Are you motivated to get the most out of your student experience in Amsterdam and are you looking for opportunities to build your CV and gain international experience?
 Then apply for a board position with International Student Network Amsterdam!